sio/gitlab-runners-fleet/README.md

 ## Installation and usage

 Documentation is not written yet.
-See Makefiles for pointers, `make up` will yell at you until you provide all required environment variables :)
+See Makefiles for pointers, `make` will yell at you until you provide all required environment variables :)